Who is it for?

 Our dedicated Student Exchange Team are available to offer advice to students who wish to explore their study abroad options.
 They will also support students throughout the application process and during their study abroad year or term.
 To contact them, email: email@example.com.

-A key part of a Cass Business School degree is the opportunity to gain professional work experience.
-BSc Actuarial Science students are eligible to undertake an optional one-year paid work placement during the third year of a four-year sandwich degree programme.
+A key part of a Bayes degree is the opportunity to gain professional work experience.
+BSc Actuarial Science students are eligible to undertake a one-year paid work placement during the third year of a four-year sandwich degree programme.

 Although this additional year is not credited and will not count towards your degree classification, it is a recognised part of the degree programme and will be endorsed on your final degree certificate.